AnnaRyb/markdownrepo/README.md

-# Session replay's short movie tutorial
+#  See what your users see with the Session replay feature

 Have you ever wondered if it's possible to detect [application](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/applications) flaws in a split second?